HelpRam/Resume-Parser-Using-OCR-and-NLP/README.md

    - Achieved **F1-score of 88%** for custom NER tasks after fine-tuning.

 3. **Classification**:
-   - Trained a Logistic Regression model to classify extracted sentences into predefined categories (skills, education, work experience).
+   - Trained a Logistic Regression model, random forest and XGbOOST model to classify extracted sentences into predefined categories (skills, education, work experience).
-   - Achieved an **accuracy of 92%** on test data.
+   - Achieved an **accuracy of 70%** on test data.

 ---